Battle of the Nations (modern tournament)

-The Battle of the Nations is an international historical medieval battles world championship, first held in 2009, in Khotyn, Ukraine and held in Europe, in April, every year since.
+The Battle of the Nations is an international historical medieval battles world championship, first held in 2009, in Khotyn, Ukraine and held in Europe, in April, every year until the 2020 and 2021 events were cancelled due to the COVID-19 pandemic, and in 2022 cancelled due to the Russian invasion of Ukraine.

 It is a full contact competition using metal weapons and a standardized list of rules.

 National teams compete in several standard events, with all being full contact - no stage reenactment battles are included.

 Teams from up to 60 countries have entered the tournaments.

 Main provisions

 National teams of different countries compete at “Battle of the Nations”.
 Under the rules of BN, a national team has to consist of at least 8 and a maximum of 50 fighters.
 Any representative of any of the historical medieval battles (HMB) clubs, as well as an individual fighter, provided they have gone through a selection process conventional for a country, can become a member of a national team.

 Qualifying tournaments are competitions, where battles are held in accordance with the unified international rules for the historical medieval battle.
 National teams organize qualifying tournaments to find the best HMB fighters of a country.
 The unified international rules, according to which battles are held, have been written especially for "Battle of the Nations”.
 Before the unified rules were written, the countries had different HMB rules.

 The tradition for this combat/competition has largely come from Russia, where enthusiasts have held previous events where full contact "battles" of large numbers of armoured combatants, are held, often in historical sites.
 The emphasis is put on the combatants wearing historically accurate equipment and heraldry, and the use of appropriate weapons for the combat.

 The heraldry, however, reflects the modern competition teams, rather than necessarily historically correct heraldic device that may have been worn by combatants in the medieval period.
 The first tournament was held at the Khotyn Fortress in Ukraine in 2010.
 The combatants depict armoured fighters from the 12th - 15th century.
 A number of different forms of combat take place, including some involving individuals, 5 a side or 21 on each side.
 Over 200 armoured men at arms take place in the competition, and in addition to melee/hand-to-hand weapons, archery is also featured.